CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

     Oem oem = new ParserBuilder().buildOemParser().parseMessage(new DataSource(fileName));

+### Optional Fields

+Since version 14.0, getters for not-mandatory fields in CCSDS data classes return `java.util.Optional<T>` instead of using `null` (for object types) or `Double.NaN` (for numeric types) as sentinel values.

+Mandatory fields continue to return their values directly (non-optional).
+Callers should use `Optional.isEmpty()` to check if a field was present in the parsed file, or `Optional.get()` / `Optional.orElse(default)` to access the value.

+Setters still accept the raw type (including `null`), maintaining backward compatibility for programmatic construction of messages.

 ### Writing

 Writing a CCSDS message is done by using a specific writer class for the message